 - Intellectual stimulation

 Warning Will Robinson

-Remember to always wear your critics with what you read on the internet – what do you notice?
+Remember to always wear your critic’s hat with whatever you read on the internet – what do you notice?
 Correct most frequently considered does not = most important.

 I suspect that leadership taking the number one slot, is as much trend based as importance based i.e. leadership is trendy in practice and in academia.